dapr/docs/daprdocs/content/en/getting-started/install-dapr-cli.md

 **For ARM64 Macs:**

-When installing from the terminal, native ARM64 binaries are downloaded once available.
-For older releases, AMD64 binaries are downloaded and must be run with Rosetta2 emulation enabled.
+When installing from the terminal, native ARM64 binaries are available.

 To install Rosetta emulation: